 I was able to easily paint my blue line followed by my metallic blue and seal it before removing the tape.
 Removing the tape always feels like a mini reveal.

 Once the tape was removed I wanted to smooth the edge just a bit without damaging the work that was just done.
-So I grabbed my newly discovered and amazing, flexible, rubber based sand paper, lightly spritzed it with water and gave a quick sanding over the top of the desk.
+So I grabbed my newly discovered and amazing, flexible, rubber based sandpaper, lightly spritzed it with water and gave a quick sanding over the top of the desk.
 This gave the entire top a super smooth finish, like a baby’s bottom.
 I then added one last coat of clear sealer to finish it up.
 Voila!
+This tape is perfect for getting crisp paint lines when painting stripes on furniture as well.

 The original hardware was cleaned and put right back on – there was no reason to do anything to them since they are already awesome!